itucsdb1916/itucsdb18/docs/source/developer/member2.rst

 Parts Implemented by Hakan Saraç
 ================================
-For EmployeeDB, I have worked on the tables JOBTITLES, LEVEL, WORKCHART and their related functions.
+For EmployeeDB, I have worked on the tables PERSON, SERVICE, TRANSPORTATION and their related functions.

 Database Design